yukkeechang/wrkbook-website/README.md

 ---------------
 A web-application that is designed to connect workers and contractors together.
 An (incomplete) example on how we tried to make a scalable web application.
+May or may not continue working on this.
 ===============================
 This project is using the following: